How to Treat Keratosis Pilaris on Your Face (Without Irritation)

 Salicylic Acid for Sensitive Skin

-Polyhydroxy Acids Alone for Sensitive Skin
+Polyhydroxy Acids for Very Sensitive Skin

 Urea at 5 Percent